Internal Communication in International Companies: Succeeding

 The Right Use of Video and Interaction

-The best system often combines several layers.
+The best device often combines several layers.
 A clear central message.
 An opportunity to interact.
 A local relay that explains.
 And a lighter format that maintains the dynamic over time.

 What Works Better Than Simple Dissemination